-The Format operator allows you to format and combine data from fields in message logs—including numbers, strings, and dates—into a single user-defined string.
-This allows data in message logs, such as dates or currency amounts, to be formatted as human readable, when otherwise it would be hard to decipher.
+The Format operator allows you to format and combine data from parsed fields.
+Numbers, strings, and dates can be formatted into a user-defined string.
+This allows data in logs, such as dates or currency amounts, to be formatted as human readable, when otherwise it would be hard to decipher.

 The Concat operator is a simpler version of the Format operator, and may be used instead for simpler use cases.